If you want to read about foraging decisions click here,

 Other work by Dr Teichroeb and Sam Stead has shown that this population lives in a large, multi-level society (Stead and Teichroeb 2019 PLOS One) in which core units associated preferentially into clans, and clans into bands.
 Core units in this population spend a lot of time in close association with one or more other core units, and so are often found in large aggregations.
-And we are currently investigating the extent to which their high-quality diet, and particularly the availability of fruit, enables these large aggregations to form (Frances Adams et al., In Preparation).
+And we are currently investigating the extent to which their high-quality diet, and particularly the availability of fruit, enables these large aggregations to form (Adams et al. 2021 Ecology and Evolution).

 Why don’t other African colobines form such large groups?

 There are other subspecies/populations of Colobus angolensis that have been studies and not all of them form large groups.
 While having access to a high-quality diet likely enables large aggregations to form, observations of very small groups in this species suggests that diet is not the only important factor regulating group size.
 Perhaps their social structure (i.e. who forms close relationships with who) also plays a role?